Problem How It Works Get Started Blog Contact Deep Dive GitHub Repo

 You end up debugging your pipeline instead of building your product.

 ContainifyCI eliminates this entire class of problems.
-Define your pipeline in Go, run it in containers, and get identical results everywhere — your machine, your teammate's machine, and CI.
+Define your pipeline in Go, run it in containers, and get identical results everywhere on your machine, your teammate's machine, and CI.

 $ engine-ci run